Section 31-24-39. – Mounting of reflectors.

 § 31-24-46.
 Lights on snow removal equipment. (a) The state traffic commission shall adopt standards and specifications applicable to head lamps, clearance lamps, identification, and other lamps on snow removal equipment when operated on the highways of this state in lieu of the lamps otherwise required on motor vehicles by this chapter.
 The standards and […]

-§ 31-24-32.
-Vehicles parked on lighted highways.
-Whenever a vehicle is lawfully parked upon a street or highway during the hours between one-half (½) hour after sunset and one-half (½) hour before sunrise, and in the event there is sufficient light to reveal any person or object within a distance of five hundred feet (500′) […]
+§ 31-24-33.
+Vehicles stopped on unlighted highways. (a) Whenever a vehicle is parked or stopped upon a roadway or shoulder adjacent to it, whether attended or unattended, during the hours between one-half (½) hour after sunset and one-half (½) hour before sunrise, and there is not sufficient light to reveal any person or object within […]